Skip to content

 Electric Grid Optimization using QAOA

-We have a set of N power plants (sources), and M consumers.
-The goal is to supply power to all consumers, meeting the constraints of the power plants, and minimize the total cost of supplying power.
-The presented model has small variation from [1].
+For a set of N power plants (sources) and M consumers, the goal is to supply power to all consumers while meeting the constraints of the power plants and minimizing the total cost of supplying power.
+The model here is a minor variation of [1].

 \[z = \sum_{i=1}^{n} \sum_{j=1}^{m} Z_{ij}x_{ij}\]